pjaspers/home/README.md

 ## Setup

-I'm running Home Assistant using this: https://community.home-assistant.io/t/hass-io-on-synology-dsm-native-package/125559/2 (I added SynoCommunity to my packages, and then you can find the package, which will start up a bunch of dockers).
+I used to run this on a Synology using this: https://community.home-assistant.io/t/hass-io-on-synology-dsm-native-package/125559/2, but have now switched to match the Home Assistant blessed hardware (and it is so much faster):

+- ODROID-N2+
+- 64gb eMMC

-I bought this Zigbee bridge: https://phoscon.de/en/conbee2, which is connected to the Synology (using an USB extenstion cord for better reception)
+I bought this Zigbee bridge: https://phoscon.de/en/conbee2, which is connected to the odroid (using an USB extenstion cord for better reception), and using the Deconz addon

-I'm running it with https://github.com/marthoc/docker-deconz running on the Synology in a Docker.

 ## HomeKit